SerhiyKryvobok/php_slim/README.md

 > [!IMPORTANT]
 > For this env use next line (& files) to start selenium server: java "-Dwebdriver.gecko.driver=geckodriver.exe" -jar selenium-server-3.5.0.jar

+> [!CAUTION]
+> Due to misleading in versions or outdating in between phpunit-selenium and webdriver or etc, there are necesity in correction of local core vendor functionality.

 ## Second iteration task list:
 - [x] TDD continues
 - [ ] ...